Skip to main content

 CompanyCityWorkersTypeDate

-The biggest impact was at Royal Window Coverings (USA) L.P at its Houston facility, reporting 307 affected workers.
-Frito-Lay, Inc followed with 282 workers.
+The most significant filing came from Royal Window Coverings (USA) L.P at its Houston facility, reporting 307 affected workers.
+Frito-Lay followed with 282 workers.

 Trend & Outlook